Iamarpanbanerjee/PRODIGY_DS_01/README.md

 - Title: Population Trend of [Country Name] Over the Years

 ### Histograms
-- Histograms are used to visualize the distribution of population data.
+- Histogram of country count by Income Group
-- X-axis: Population
+- X-axis: Income Group
-- Y-axis: Frequency
+- Y-axis: Country Count
-- Title: Distribution of Population in [Country Name]
+- Title: Distribution of Country Count by Income Group

 ### Analysis Based on Country Regions and Income Groups
 - Population trends are analyzed based on country regions and income groups.